Moss' logic for ordered coalgebras: Moss' logic for ordered coalgebras

 \subsection{Hennessy-Milner property}

-We now turn to proving that the finitary language defined in Subsection~\ref{ssec:lang} has the Hennessy-Milner property --- it is adequate and expressive for the following notion of \emph{similarity}, which is defined in terms of relation lifting.
+We now turn to proving that the finitary language defined in Subsection~\ref{ssec:lang} is adequate and, in the finitary case $T$=$T_\omega$, also expressive for the following notion of \emph{similarity}, which is defined in terms of relation lifting.

 \begin{defi} We fix two pointed models $(c,\Vdash_c,x_0)$ and $(d,\Vdash_d,y_0)$, i.e., we fix coalgebras $c:X\to TX$ and $d:Y\to TY$, valuations $\Vdash_c$ and $\Vdash_d$, and $x_0 \in X$ and $y_0 \in Y$. \begin{enumerate} \item A relation $ \xymatrix@1{ S: Y \ar[0,1]|-{\object @{/}} & X } $ is called a $T$-\emph{simulation} (from $(d,\Vdash_d,y_0)$ to $(c,\Vdash_c,x_0)$), if the following three conditions are satisfied: \begin{enumerate} \item $S(x_0,y_0)$ holds. \item For any $x\in X$ and $y\in Y$, $S(x,y)$ implies $\ol{T}S(c(x),d(y))$. \item If $S(x,y)$ holds, then $x\Vdash_c p$ implies $y\Vdash_d p$, for each atom $p$ in $\At$. \end{enumerate} And we say that $(d,\Vdash_d,y_0)$ {\em simulates\/} $(c,\Vdash_c,x_0)$, if there is a simulation $ \xymatrix@1{ S: Y \ar[0,1]|-{\object @{/}} & X } $ from $(d,\Vdash_d,y_0)$ to $(c,\Vdash_c,x_0)$. \item We say that $(d,\Vdash_d,y_0)$ is {\em modally stronger\/} than $(c,\Vdash_c,x_0)$, if $x_0\Vdash_c a$ implies $y_0\Vdash_d a$, for each formula $a$. \end{enumerate} \end{defi}